Climbing and Bouldering Mecca at Joshua Tree National Park

 Joshua Tree National Park became a mecca for outdoor enthusiasts from all over the world by offering unparalleled rock climbing and boulder...

-Joshua Tree National Park is mostly located at Mojave desert, one of the four deserts in the United States.
-However there is a smaller part of the park that lies within Sonoran desert (mostly covers southern Arizona).
+Joshua Tree National Park is mostly located in the Mojave Desert, one of the four deserts in the United States.
+However, there is a smaller part of the park that lies within the Sonoran desert (mostly covers southern Arizona).
 Besides Mojave and Sonoran, the other two deserts are Chihuahuan (western Texas, New Mexico, eastern Arizona) and Great Basin (mostly Nevada and Utah).
 Each of the four deserts has its unique feature and you can almost certainly tell which one is where using that feature as a clue.
-Sonoran desert, for instance, has giant Saguaro cacti, Chihuahuan is known to have yucca and creosote while Great Basin, the coldest desert in the US, is a home to sagebrush.
+Sonoran desert, for instance, has giant Saguaro cacti, Chihuahuan is known to have yucca and creosote while Great Basin, the coldest desert in the US, is home to sagebrush.

-Mojave desert, the hottest one among the four (Death Valley is also located here), is a home to one of the most unusual plants in the world - a Joshua tree.
+The Mojave Desert, the hottest one among the four (Death Valley is also located here), is home to one of the most unusual plants in the world - a Joshua tree.

 Do you think it's a palm?
 No. A cactus?
 Wrong again.
 Joshua tree belongs to a family of yucca.

-The name was given by Mormon settlers in mid-19th century.
-The tree's shape reminded them of Bible's Joshua in prayer.
+The name was given by Mormon settlers in the mid-19th century.
+The tree's shape reminded them of the Bible's Joshua in prayer.

-Unfortunately, Joshua trees are really struggling in the past decade to adjust to the climate change.
-Their size is disadvantageous comparing to smaller plants living in a desert: they can grow up to 12 m / 40 ft which makes them very vulnerable to adverse effects of the climate change as less and less water is available for them at Mojave desert.
+Unfortunately, Joshua trees have really struggled in the past decade to adjust to climate change.
+Their size is disadvantageous compared to smaller plants living in a desert: they can grow up to 12 m / 40 ft which makes them very vulnerable to adverse effects of climate change as less and less water is available for them in Mojave desert.

-These beige boulders are made of monzogranite that is very hard.
+These beige boulders are made of monzogranite which is very hard.

 Boulders were formed by magma deep underground and over time were shaped and polished by underground water.